ordered-online/locations/README.md

 - [IncorrectAccessMethod](#IncorrectAccessMethod) if the service was accessed with any other method than specified.
 - [MalformedJson](#MalformedJson) if the passed json does not conform to the given description.
 - [IncorrectCredentials](#IncorrectCredentials) if the passed credentials are incorrect.
+- [VerificationServiceUnavailable](#VerificationServiceUnavailable) if the verification service could not be contacted.

 ### Find locations nearby with `/locations/nearby/`
 Finds a location nearby.